-Newcastle United travel to White Hart Lane on Sunday to face Tottenham Hotspur in the Barclays Premier League (1.30pm kick-off).
+Newcastle United travel to White Hart Lane on Wednesday to face Tottenham Hotspur in the quarter-final of the Capital One Cup (7.45pm kick-off).

-Follow Sunday's fixture right here on nufc.co.uk for on-the-whistle half-time and full-time reports and exclusive post-match reaction, or live updates on Twitter at @NUFC.
+Follow Wednesday's fixture right here on nufc.co.uk for on-the-whistle half-time and full-time reports and exclusive post-match reaction, or live updates on Twitter at @NUFC.

 FULL RECORD v TOTTENHAM